Sir (singer)

-Sir Darryl Farris (born November 5, 1986), known mononymously as Sir (stylized as SiR), is an American singer from Inglewood, California.
-He released his debut album Seven Sundays in 2015 on the independent label Fresh Selects, and is currently signed to Top Dawg Entertainment, where he released his second and third studio albums, November and Chasing Summer.
+Sir Darryl Andrew Farris (born November 5, 1986), known mononymously as Sir (stylized as SiR), is an American singer and songwriter.
+Born and raised in Inglewood, California, he released his debut album Seven Sundays (2015), via indie label Fresh Selects.
+He would go on to secure a record deal with Carson-based indie label Top Dawg Entertainment (TDE), where he released his second album November (2018).
+His third album, Chasing Summer (2019), was also issued by TDE, in conjunction with major-label RCA Records.

 Early life

-Sir Darryl Farris grew up in a musical family with his mother, brothers, and cousin being gospel singers in Inglewood.
-He earned a degree in recording arts at the Los Angeles Film School and developed his songwriting, arranging, and production skills.
+Sir Darryl Farris grew up in a musical family with his mother, brothers, and cousin, who were gospel singers in Inglewood.
 His mother was a backup singer for Michael Jackson and Anita Baker, and his uncle Andrew Gouche was a bassist for Prince.
-He is the younger brother of Grammy award nominated rapper D Smoke.
+He is the younger brother of Grammy Award nominated rapper D Smoke.
+He earned a degree in recording arts at the Los Angeles Film School, where he developed his songwriting, arranging, and production skills.

 Musical career

 2007–2014: Career beginnings

 In 2007, SiR joined a songwriting group called WoodWorks with his brothers and his cousin Tiffany Gouché, who wrote songs for Jaheim and The Pussycat Dolls.
 He landed a job engineering for Tyrese Gibson in 2012 while quietly developing his craft as a songwriter.
 After meeting the songwriting duo Dre & Vidal, he went on to work with Anita Baker.
 From 2011 through 2015, he co-wrote material for Ginuwine, Jill Scott, and Stevie Wonder.
 In 2014, he featured on Anderson .Paak's album Venice.